Community and Court Interpreters of Ohio Bylaws

 Should a vacancy on the Board of Officers be created by death, resignation or removal, the Board shall appoint a member in good standing to fill the vacated seat until the next election.

-No single expenditure shall be authorized in excess of USD $100.00 or five percent (5%) of the total operating budget of CCIO, whichever is less, without the approval of the Board of Officers.
+No single expenditure shall be authorized in excess of USD $250.00 without the approval of the Board of Officers.

 The Board of Officers may establish any necessary standing committees to manage specific functions of CCIO.
 The Board of Officers may establish special committees to manage specific events or functions not covered by the standing committees.

 M. Conflict of Interest

 All Officers of the Board shall abstain from voting on any matter where the Officer or their immediate family has a direct financial interest, whether personal or business.

 Board members shall be exempt from paying for any registration fees associated with CCIO sponsored events.

 The Organization shall be dissolved upon the affirmative vote of three-fourths (3/4) of all the members of CCIO taken at a special meeting called for such a purpose or by the written consent of three-fourths (3/4) of the members.
 The Board shall thereupon take such action as may be necessary to wind up the affairs of the Organization and to effect the termination of its existence.
 The Board shall distribute any property of the CCIO to such one or more organizations, trusts or foundations within Ohio, organized and operated exclusively for charitable, educational or scientific purposes conducive to public welfare.

 These Bylaws may be amended, repealed or superseded, either in whole or in part, by a two-thirds majority vote of those present and voting at a regular or special meeting of the Board of Officers.
 The notice of such meeting shall not be less the ten (10) days prior to the meeting, and shall state that a change of the Bylaws is proposed and that copies of the changes shall be available upon request.